 The location of your building or home plays a large role in the type of roof that will perform the best.
 Here are some roofing options and where they can perform the best:

-• Clay tiles: most suitable for coastal and dessert areas with high humidity and long, sunny days.
+- Clay tiles: most suitable for coastal and desert areas with high humidity and long, sunny days.

-• Slate: can perform well in cold environments and even has a good resistance to storm damage.
+- Slate: can perform well in cold environments and even has good resistance to storm damage.
 Its durability and lifespan also make it an attractive choice for businesses.

 Find the Right Commercial Roofing Partner